students have class outside on campus

 Why Major in Social Work?

-social work students posing with a poster of a projectBelmont's Social Work program is a close and supportive community, offering students many opportunities for active learning, internships and engagement in a variety of non-profit, government and grassroots settings.
+social work students posing with a poster of a projectBelmont's School of Social Work is a close and supportive community, offering students many opportunities for active learning, internships and engagement in a variety of non-profit, government and grassroots settings.

 The program is accredited by the Council on Social Work Education which gives students the ability to complete a Master of Social Work (MSW) degree in one year after completing undergraduate work by enrolling in an Advanced Standing Program after graduation.